zeynepsahin2/dsa210-sleep-quality/README.md

   - Daily water intake will be obtained by using a tracker app on my phone
   - Daily sleep duration will be obtained by using my Apple Watch's sleep tracking function
   - Daily sleep quality will be obtained by personal input, (on a scale of 0-10)
-  - The weather will be obtained via a public source (temperature, condition)
+  - The weather will be obtained via a public source (AccuWeather).
+For each day the minimum and maximum         temperature is taken and a daily maean temperature value is obtained.
   - Daily physical activity will be a manual entry (yes,no)
   - Daily physical activity duration will be obtained by my Apple Watch Fitness app